dimagi/commcare-cloud/hosting_docs/source/reference/1-commcare-cloud/index.rst

 CommCare Cloud Reference
 ========================

-commcare-cloud is a python based tool used to automate deployment of CommCareHQ on a given set of servers.
+commcare-cloud is a python based tool used to automate deployment of CommCare HQ on a given set of servers.
 For more information on what commcare-cloud is please see :ref:`prereqs/7-commcare-cloud:CommCare Cloud Deployment Tool`.

 .. toctree::
    :maxdepth: 2